JCMexplains/writing-for-success-2023/textbook.md

 and
 **Section 13.3** provide guidelines for citing a variety of sources.

-### References List
+### References

-The brief citations included in the body of your paper correspond to the more detailed citations provided at the end of the paper in the references section.
-In-text citations provide basic information---the author's name, the publication date, and the page number if necessary---while the references section provides more extensive bibliographical information.
-Again, this information allows your reader to follow up on the sources you cited and do additional reading about the topic if desired.
+The short in-text citations in your text connect to the longer citations at the end of the paper in the references section.

-The specific format of entries in the list of references varies slightly for different source types, but the entries generally include the following information:
+In-text citations contain only these elements:

+- the author's name(s)
+- the year of publication
+- the page number if you are giving a direct quote

+The references section provides much more information: enough for your reader to find the source and read more of it.

+Different sources get different information in a references entry, but they nearly all include the following:

 - The name(s) of the author(s) or institution that wrote the source
 - The year of publication and, where applicable, the exact date of publication